wxt-dev/wxt-examples/examples/vue-storage-composable/README.md

  });
 ```

-And we can read and update the value like so:
+And we can read and update the value like so from the UI:

 ###### components/HelloWorld.vue